asdf-vm/asdf/docs/creating-plugins.md

 bin tools veggies
 ```

-This will instruct asdf to create shims for the files in `<install-path>/bin`, `<install-path>/tools` and `<install-path>/veggies`
+This will instruct qwer to create shims for the files in `<install-path>/bin`, `<install-path>/tools` and `<install-path>/veggies`

-If this script is not specified, asdf will look for the `bin` dir in an installation and create shims for those.
+If this script is not specified, QWER will look for the `bin` dir in an installation and create shims for those.

 #### bin/exec-env